Advanced Practice Provider Core Curriculum: Urological Emergencies (2022)

 METHOD OF PARTICIPATION:

-Learners will participate in this online educational activity by taking the pretest, viewing the online module and completing the posttest and evaluation.
+Learners will participate in this interactive online educational activity by reading through slides and case studies, answering multiple choice questions, examining patient tools and resources and completing the posttest and evaluation.
 To claim CME credit for this enduring material, learners must complete the posttest, passing with 80% accuracy and submit the program evaluation.

 Renew Date: February, 2020